-- Step 3 Enter a VPN name in the first field. - Step 4 Select the first site, a device in that site, and a WAN interface on that device from the Site 1 drop-down lists.
-The WAN interface is set by default if the device is provisioned.

-- Step 5 Select the second site, a device in that site, and a WAN interface on that device from the Site 2 drop-down lists.
-The WAN interface is set by default if the device is provisioned. - Step 6 Click Next to go to the Select Networks screen. - Step 7 From the Tunnel IP Pool drop-down list, choose an IP address pool. - Step 8 Check the boxes next to the subnets that you want to use for each site. - Step 9 (Optional) If you want to add a custom network for a site, click the Add Custom Networks link at the bottom and complete the required fields. - Step 10 Click Next to go to the Configure VPN screen. - Step 11 Enter a preshared key for encryption. - Step 12 Set the encryption and integrity algorithms as desired.
+- b) Select the first site, a device in that site, and a WAN interface on that device from the Site 1 drop-down lists.
+The WAN interface is set by default if the device is provisioned. - c) Select the second site, a device in that site, and a WAN interface on that device from the Site 2 drop-down lists.
+The WAN interface is set by default if the device is provisioned. - Step 4 In the Select Networks window, do the following: - a) From the Tunnel IP Pool drop-down list, choose an IP address pool. - b) Check the boxes next to the subnets that you want to use for each site. - c) (Optional) If you want to add a custom network for a site, click the Add Custom Networks link at the bottom and complete the required fields. - Step 5 In the Configure VPN window, do the following: - a) Enter a preshared key for encryption. - b) Set the encryption and integrity algorithms as desired.
 We recommend that you use the default settings.
-If you change any settings, you can go back to the default choices by checking the Use Cisco recommended IKEV2 & Transform Set Values check box. - Step 13 Click Next to go to the Summary screen. - Step 14 Review the VPN settings and click Edit in any section if you want to make a change. - Step 15 Click Create VPN.
+If you change any settings, you can go back to the default choices by checking the Use Cisco recommended IKEV2 & Transform Set Values check box. - Step 6 In the Summary window, review the VPN settings and click Edit in any section if you want to make a change and click Create VPN.

 In the status screen that follows, a check mark is shown next to each step as it is completed.
-Click Services to return to the Site to Site VPN screen, which shows the newly created VPN.
+Click Services to return to the Site VPN window, which shows the newly created VPN.